CityScrolls logo Explore Venice ›

 8

-This was the three-decade 'workplace' of one of Venice's greatest painters.
-His dramatic works and the overall sense of peaceful harmony inside will captivate you.
+This was the three-decade 'workplace' of one of Venice’s greatest painters.
+His dramatic works, combined with the church’s serene atmosphere, create a captivating sense of peaceful harmony.

 Explore San Sebastiano